 - Health insurance coverage offered in a state's individual market; or

 - Other coverage designated by HHS.
-In proposed regulations issued February 1, 2013, HHS designated self-funded student health plans as “minimum essential health coverage” for purposes of satisfying the individual coverage mandate. (see 78 Federal Register 7348, 7361 (February 1, 2013) available at the following link: www.gpo.gov/fdsys/pkg/FR-2013-02-01/pdf/2013-02139.pdf) These proposed regulations also designate foreign health coverage, refugee medical assistance, Medicare advantage plans and AmeriCorps coverage as minimum essential coverage.
+In the final regulations issued on July 1, 2013, HHS designated self-funded student health plans as "minimum essential health coverage" for purposes of satisfying the individual coverage mandate for plan years beginning on or before December 31, 2014.
+For coverage beginning after December 31, 2014, sponsors of self-funded student health plans are required to apply to be recognized as minimum essential coverage through the certification process outlined under the final regulations. (see 78 Federal Register 39494, 39529 (July 1, 2013) available at the following link: http://www.gpo.gov/fdsys/pkg/FR-2013-08-30/pdf/2013-21157.pdf) These final regulations also designate refugee medical assistance, Medicare advantage plans and state high risk pool coverage (subject to certification for coverage after December 31, 2014) as minimum essential health coverage.
+All other individual coverage including foreign health and AmeriCorps coverage must be certified to qualify as minimum essential coverage under the final regulations.

 Individuals in any of the following groups are excluded from the individual coverage mandates: